openghg/openghg/doc/source/api/index_devapi.rst

 Developer API
 =============

 The functions and methods documented in this section are the internal workings of the OpenGHG library.
-They are subject to change without warning due to the early stages of development of the project.
+They are subject to change, we'll add deprecation warnings to functions if we're going to phase them out in the next few releases.

 .. warning:: Normal users should not use any of the functions shown here directly as they may be removed or their functionality may change.